 In this article, BizVibe takes a comprehensive look at aluminium production by country based on most recent numbers.

-Russia ranked as the world’s second largest aluminium producer in 2017 with around 3.6 million metric tonnes of aluminium produced, which is much lower than the first place China’s output.
+Russia ranked as the world’s second largest aluminium producer with around 3.6 million metric tonnes of aluminium produced, which is much lower than the first place China’s output.
 The aluminium production in Russia is mostly dominated by RUSAL – one of the world’s largest aluminium producing companies based in Moscow.
-After the merger between RUSAL and SAUL in 2013 the aluminium production in Russia declined for three consecutive years, then increased all the way through 2017, when 3.6 million tonnes of aluminium produced in the country.
+After the merger between RUSAL and SAUL in 2013 the aluminium production in Russia declined for three consecutive years, when 3.6 million tonnes of aluminium produced in the country.